CAT Preparation and T-20 are quite similar in one aspect.

 Often, success (or failure) is not about skill or circumstances.
 It is about stealing the moment with sheer desire.
 And it is as true for success at CAT, as it is for winning a game of cricket (or tennis).

-During your CAT-2020 Preparation, remember that each day is an opportunity – to be ceased.
-And the hungrier ones will finally cease most of these, and win.
+During your CAT-2020 Preparation, remember that each day is an opportunity – to be seized.
+And the hungrier ones will finally seize most of these, and win.